Devendra Chougule: His Work

 After the first few stage performances during his school years and college years he got an opportunity to act in the Marathi play named "Somwar Ka Yeto".
 That proved to be a major breakthrough for him and thus he ventured into the commercial Marathi theater.
 He proved his excellence in comedy.
 Then followed the play "Manubhai cha bhacha".
 He got his first break into films through the film "Sambha — Ajcha Chava" by director Mr. Sanjay Todkar and thus marked his first entry into the world of Marathi films, where his performance and name reached to a larger audience, further stabilising his presence in the acting arena.

-Having done a number of shows on Marathi stage, Devendra has also worked in the film media.
-He has worked in numerous television serials and Marathi films.
-He has worked with the big wigs of the industry and worked in some of the all-time famous movies like — PASANT AAHE MULAGA, MADHUCHANDRACHI RATRA, WAAJVA RE WAAJVA, SAMBHA, WELCOME TO THE JUNGLE, PREMAAY NAMAHA and is a co-star in most recent 'Vijeta' movie by Subhash Ghai and team.
+Having done a numerous Marathi shows, Devendra has also worked in the film media.
+He has worked in television serials and Marathi films.
+He has worked in some of the all-time famous movies like — PASANT AAHE MULAGA, MADHUCHANDRACHI RATRA, WAAJVA RE WAAJVA, SAMBHA, WELCOME TO THE JUNGLE, PREMAAY NAMAHA and most recent 'Vijeta' movie by Subhash Ghai.